Rental Car Insurance 101

-- Collision/loss damage waiver: Signing this waiver may help cover the costs of repairing it if something comes up.
+- Collision/loss damage waiver: Signing this waiver may help cover the costs of repairing the rental car if something comes up.
 This may duplicate coverage if you have comprehensive and/or collision coverage on your personal policy.
-You should do one or the other to lessen the risk of paying for any damage out of your own pocket.
+You should have one or the other to lessen the risk of paying for any damage out of your own pocket.

-- Personal accident insurance: Helps with you or your passengers medical bills if they are injured in an accident with the rental vehicle.
-Check out your health insurance coverage for medical payments coverage or personal injury protection to reduce the changes of doubling up insurance
+- Personal accident insurance: Helps with your or your passengers’ medical bills if they are injured in an accident with the rental vehicle.
+Check out your health insurance coverage for medical payments coverage or personal injury protection to reduce the chances of doubling up insurance.

 If you’re still not sure if purchasing rental car insurance is the right move for you, call a Noah Risk Advisor to find out where you have a lapse in coverage.
 After you understand the coverage you already have, you’ll be able to make an informed decision about what you need to purchase while at the counter after you step off the plane.

 FOREST LAKE: 651-464-2168